 The agency's recruitment strategy includes a strong focus on outreach to PWDs and PWTDs.
-In sourcing candidates, we utilized multiple resume databanks, such as the Department of Labor's Workforce Recruitment Program (WRP) and OPM's USAJOBs Agency Talent Portal, which has a direct sourcing search for PWDs/PWTDs.
-Additionally, the agency maintains a contract with CIRCO, which pushes our vacancy opportunities to third-party contacts, including, but not limited to, underserved populations and underrepresented demographics in our workforce, with a specific focus on PWDs and PWTDs nationwide.
-We attend multiple disability-focused career fairs both in person and virtually to maximize access.
+In sourcing candidates, we utilized multiple resume databanks, such as the Department of Labor's Workforce Recruitment Program (WRP) and OPM's USAJOBS Agency Talent Portal, which has a direct sourcing search for potential qualified PWDs/PWTDs.
+We attended multiple disability-focused career fairs, such as OPM's "Bender List" and "Level up for Federal Government", both in person and virtually to maximize access.
 We have established partnerships with universities and colleges such as Gallaudet University and Rochester Institute of Technology - National Institute for the Deaf.
-The NCUA also participates in mock interviews with students at Gallaudet University to assist them in securing employment.
-The OMWI does advertise a one-page advertisement in DIVERSEability Magazine, one of the nation's most circulated disability magazines.
-The magazine has a readership of over 267,000 and a circulation of over 250,000.
-Current NCUA employees have the following programs available to assist and support to help provide reasonable accommodations. - Reasonable Accommodations Support Services: • American Sign Language (ASL) • Communications Access Realtime Translation (CART) • Virtual Remote interpretation (VRI) • Mobility Services • Specialized Computer Equipment • Ergonomic Assessments - Employee Assistance Program (EAP) - WorkLife4U Lastly, the agency had a robust training and development program described in Section A. ADVANCEMENT PROGRAM PLAN below.
+The NCUA also participated in mock interviews with students at Gallaudet University.
+Current NCUA employees have the following programs available to assist and support to help provide reasonable accommodations. - Reasonable Accommodations Support Services: • American Sign Language (ASL) • Communications Access Realtime Translation (CART) • Virtual Remote Interpretation (VRI) • Mobility Services • Specialized Computer Equipment • Ergonomic Assessments - Employee Assistance Program (EAP) - WorkLife4U.
+Lastly, the agency had a robust training and development program, described in Section A. ADVANCEMENT PROGRAM PLAN below.